UniMath/agda-unimath/src/modal-type-theory/flat-sharp-adjunction.lagda.md

 `♯` is a [modal operator](orthogonal-factorization-systems.modal-operators.md)
 that has a
 [modal induction principle](orthogonal-factorization-systems.modal-induction.md).
-In the file [Codiscrete types](modal-type-theory.codiscrete-types.md), we postulated that the [subuniverse](foundation.subuniverses.md) of sharp modal types has appropriate closure properties.
+In the file [Sharp-Codiscrete types](modal-type-theory.codiscrete-types.md), we postulated that the [subuniverse](foundation.subuniverses.md) of sharp modal types has appropriate closure properties.
 Please note that there is some redundancy between the postulated axioms, and they may be subject to change in